 Since teen addiction is on the rise, you should pay attention and look for signs that your teenager may need help.

 Pay attention to changes in your teen.
 Signs such as sleep pattern changes, mood changes, weight, and personal hygiene may indicate that your teen may have a drug addiction.
-If your teen has changed peer groups, or his or her grades begin to fall, these could also be signs your teen needs addiction treatment.
-Times, when there is a lot of transition for your teen, may make him or her more susceptible to using drugs.
-Pay increased attention during puberty, changing schools and a breakup with a boyfriend or girlfriend.
+If your teen has changed peer groups or their grades begin to fall, these could also be signs that your teen needs addiction treatment.
+Times, when there is much transition for your teen may make them more susceptible to using drugs.
+Pay increased attention during puberty, changing schools, or a breakup with a boyfriend or girlfriend.

 What Should I Avoid If I Think My Teenager Has A Drug Addiction?